Jonakls/Jonakls/README.md

 ## Hi there
-😁Hi there, I'm a student at the Compensar University Foundation of Colombia.
+📖 I'm a student at the Compensar University Foundation of Colombia.

+🔵 Actually i work in [Litigando](https://www.litigando.com/)

 Welcome to my little projects 😊

 ---